Muhammad-younas123/Guide/sqlguide.md

   there is another version of create database command that is: create data base if exists (it creates if there is not such data base created already)

-- **show database** is used to show the databases that exist in your server. show table shows all the tables of the database that you are currently using.
+- **Show database** is used to show the databases that exist in your server. show table shows all the tables of the database that you are currently using.

 * **CRETAE TABLE COMMAND**: it is used to crate the table i.e. create table tablename(colname datatype CONSTRAINT)